jkempf42/kube-volttron/cluster-config/README.md

 	sudo modprobe br_netfilter

-Edit the file `/etc/modules` as superuser and add a line with `br_netfilter` on it so the module will be reloaded when the VM reboots.
+Edit the file `/etc/modules` as superuser and add a line with `br_netfilter` on it so the module will be reloaded when the VMs reboot.

 ## Fixing DNS on `central-node` so that it can resolve service/host names in the cluster